 Power results from existing rights that give the current ability to direct an investee's relevant activities.
 The rights that confer power may differ depending on the investee's purpose and design, structure, the nature of its relevant activities or the way in which decisions about the investee are taken.
 It is generally voting or similar rights that give an investor power, either individually or in combination with other arrangements.
-Where the relevant activities are directed by means of contractual arrangements, such arrangements need to be assessed in order determine whether an investor has rights sufficient to give it power.
+If contractual arrangements have a bearing on the relevant activities, they need to be analysed to determine whether rights held are sufficient to confer power.
 In circumstances where it is difficult to determine whether an investor's rights are sufficient to give it power over an investee, it may be necessary to consider evidence of whether it has the practical ability to direct the relevant activities unilaterally.